gim-/particles-in-box-java/CONTRIBUTING.md

 ## Making changes

 * Make sure your code complies with [Java code conventions from Oracle](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html)
+  * Line length is an exception, you can use 120 symbols per line instead of 80 as described by Oracle.
+  * Don not use tabs for indentation at all, this is another exception.
+  * You can check if code complies with project conventions using command `mvn site`.
   * 2 spaces should be used for XML and FXML code indentation.
   * Avoid empty lines in `pom.xml` file.
-  * Use tabs for java code indentation.
 * Make commits of logical units.
 * Commit messages should be in the imperative present tense, e.g. "Add README file"
-* Please consider to add
-  [doc comments](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html) to newly added classes and methods.
+* Please consider adding [doc comments](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html) to newly added classes and methods.

 # Additional Resources